kayr/ezy-query/README.md

        }
    }
    ```
-3. Setup up EzySql instance.
+3. Setup up EzySql instance that will act as an entry point to using EzyQuery.
 Below is an example with Hikari
     ```java
     var config = new HikariConfig();
     //...
     EzySql ezySql = EzySql.withDataSource(new HikariDataSource(config))
     ```
-4. You can now use the java class to query your database with a flexible easy to use api.
+4. You can now use the generated class to query your database with a flexible easy to use api.
-   The example below uses the get all customers query to fetch all customers
-   whose name is `John` and email is not null;
+   The example below that fetches/filters/sorts customers from the db whose name is `John` and email is not null;
    <!-- snippet:how-to-use-->
    ```java
            var Q = CustomerQueries.getAllCustomers()